 The truth is, the customer experience is a large impact on the value of your contact center.
 And the quality items you measure, manage and report metrics on greatly influence the result.
 Having a problem with empathy?
 Quality Assurance is driving that.
 Have a problem with FCR?
 Yep, QA.
 Have a problem with agent morale?
 Hey, it’s QA.
 We all know that “what gets measured, gets managed.”
 Well, there is a downside to that as well.
 “You get, what you get.”
 Continue reading

-Today Customer Relationship Metrics, L.C. released a new ebook 29 Mistakes to Avoid with Quality Assurance that includes a 29-point self-assessment on common mistakes that can be avoided that ultimately undermine a contact center’s ability to maximize customer experiences with service delivery.
+Today Customer Relationship Metrics, L.C. released a new ebook 29 Mistakes to Avoid with Quality Assurance that includes a 29-point (and a bonus) self-assessment on common mistakes that can be avoided that ultimately undermine a contact center’s ability to maximize customer experiences with service delivery.
 The findings in the ebook are based on more than a twenty year span of analyzing and designing a holistic approach to quality assurance practices in contact centers.

 Virtually unheard of until recently, quality assurance transformation has quickly become one of the hottest activities in contact centers.
 In the past six months, quality assurance transformation has become a big topic of discussion in the press, blogs, social networks, and industry events.